A Culinary Journey With This Tuscan Soup

 La Maliosa’s Antonella Manuli in her Tuscan Vineyard

-As both this dish and Antonella’s wines are made following Maremma’s traditions, it is not surprising that Acqua Cotta pairs well with La Maliosa’s Saturnia Bianco, a skin contact orange wine made from procanico and trebbiano native grapes.
+As both this dish and Antonella’s wines are made following Maremma’s traditions, it is not surprising that Acqua Cotta pairs well with La Maliosa’s natural made wines from the area, wines like the orange Saturnialia Bianco and Uni, or the red Tuscan blend Saturnalia Rosso, a red wine based on the local variety ciliegolo, Rosso, or even the sangiovese Tarconte.

-It goes without saying that for an extra boost of flavor La Maliosa’s Organic Extra Virgin Olive Oil is a must-have to drizzle on top of this soup.
+It goes without saying that for an extra boost of flavor La Maliosa’s Organic Extra Virgin Olive Oil is a must-have to drizzle on top of this soup for an extra boost of flavor.
+After all, when food and oil grow in proximity, they influence each other, creating a truly harmonious pairing.

 Tuscan Soup - Acqua Cotta